w3f/polkadot-spec/docs/id-cryptography-encoding.md

 #### A.1.3.1.
 Transcript {#id-transcript}

 A VRF transcript serves as a domain-specific separator of cryptographic protocols and is represented as a mathematical object, as defined by Merlin, which defines how that object is generated and encoded.
 The usage of the transcript is implementation specific, such as for certain mechanisms in the Availability & Validity chapter ([Chapter 8](chapter-anv)), and is therefore described in more detail in those protocols.
-The input value used to initiate the transcript is referred to as a *context* ([Definition 174](id-cryptography-encoding#defn-vrf-context)).
+The input value used to initiate the transcript is referred to as a *context* ([Definition -def-num-ref-](id-cryptography-encoding#defn-vrf-context)).

 ###### Definition -def-num- VRF Contex {#defn-vrf-context}